-- The Ricoh Group established the Group Management Committee (GMC) to oversee the Group's overall business operations and to enable quick analysis and decision-making from the perspective of the best result for the Group as a whole.
+- The Group Management Committee (GMC) was established to oversee the Group's overall business operations and to enable quick analysis and decision making to ensure the best result for the Group as a whole.

 - The Internal Control Committee was established within the GMC to determine action policies, report incidents, and evaluate and correct the control system regarding internal controls, risk management and compliance in particular.

 - Corporate Management Regulations for Ricoh Affiliates stipulate the establishment of a supervising organization to oversee risk at all Ricoh Group companies.

 - The Ricoh Group Standards (RGS) have been established as a set of common rules for all Ricoh Group employees to follow, and adherence to these rules across the Group is ensured.

 - A basic disclosure policy has been established to ensure that corporate information released by the Group is accurate, timely and comprehensive.
 Also Disclosure Committee has been set up as an independent body charged with verifying the preparing process of the information to be disclosed.

 - Integrated internal audits (J-SOX* audit, financial audit, operational audit, etc.) are conducted to ensure the reliability of our financial reports, improve operational efficiency, confirm compliance to laws and regulations, and to confirm that risk management measures are being implemented properly.